 If a person has weak muscles that become weaker over time, they may have muscular dystrophy.
 High levels of a chemical called creatine kinase (CPK) found in the blood may also help diagnose muscular dystrophy.
 High levels of creatine kinase don’t give a definite diagnosis, since many other muscle diseases can also cause this.

 Testing for very low levels of dystrophin in the muscles can also be used to diagnose Duchenne muscular dystrophy.
 For other types of muscular dystrophy, specific blood tests can be done to help your doctor determine which type of muscular dystrophy you have.

-A test called an electromyogram (EMG) involves passing tiny electrical shocks through the muscles.
-It can be performed to test whether the muscles and nerves are working properly.
+A test called a nerve conduction study involves passing tiny electrical shocks through nerves.
+The nerve conduction study is performed along with a test called electromyography (EMG).
+EMG involves inserting a needle-like probe to detect abnormal spontaneous muscle activity.
+These studies can be performed to test whether the muscles and nerves are working properly.

 A muscle biopsy may also be used to help with diagnosis.
 In this procedure, a doctor surgically removes a small piece or sample of the muscle and looks at it under the microscope.
 A muscle with muscular dystrophy has many dead and abnormally large muscle fibres.
 As the disease progresses, the dead muscle is replaced with fat and other kinds of tissue.